 In contrast to mFRR, the aFRR balancing capacity is still based on a proposal for a fixed 'static' volume following the application of the dimensioning rules and allocation methodology specified respectively in the LFCBOA and the LFC Means, approved by CREG.
 Note that Elia published on September 30, 2020 a study2 presenting a new 'dynamic' aFRR dimensioning methodology, together with a planning for implementation.
-Such method would require a modification of the LFCBOA which is foreseen to be consulted in Q2 2021.
+Such method would require a modification of the LFCBOA.
 However, where possible, formulations in the LFC Means have already been updated to support implementation of this dynamic method, after approval of the proposed modifications in the LFCBAO.